jonnyzzz/gradle-lib-with-sources/README.md

 So far, it looks like we lack some generic way in Gradle to allow generating a code like it does for `DependencyHandler` class.
 On the other end, the more freedom, the move complexity it may bring to the ecosystem.

+The next move towards NamedDomainObjectContainer generates an accessor that uses `named` function to access all known object names.
+It makes it fail on runtime with an exception `org.gradle.api.NamedDomainObjectProvider com.jonnyzzz.libsrc.LibSrcExtension.named(java.lang.String, java.lang.Class)`.

+The `CodeGenerator.kt` in Gradle defines two options: it uses `findByName` for Extensions and Conventions, and it uses the `named` function for `NamedDomainObjectContainer`.

+The last step to fix the problem was to introduce model interface for the extension, which has to extend the NamedDomainObjectContainer interface.